erdg/lol-picolisp/EXPLAIN.md

 1
 -> ok
 ```

 You are now an expert at lisp _and_ forth meta-programming :exploding_head:

 There's a bunch of other code that I'll quickly mention.
-Macros to write forth primitives so we can bootstrap a forth standard library and continue adding new words in forth, some fancy lisp macros to convert lisp functions to forth words so we don't have to do too much work, code to install the primitives and standard library to the forth image, etc.
+Macros to write forth primitives so we can bootstrap a forth standard library and continue adding new words in forth, some fancy lisp macros to convert lisp functions to forth words so we don't have to do too much work (remember the cool use of the sharp-backquote read macro I mentioned?), code to install the primitives and standard library to the forth image, etc.

 The best part?
 ```